Earliest information: c.1470

 - More on the Astley family: The Adnams were related to the Hopes: Henry d'Oyley Wolvey Astley married Catherine Richens.
 Her sister Susan Jane married John Adnams.
 Henry d'Oyley Wolvey Astley's son was Edward Dugdale Astley, b.1897, educated at Charterhouse, entered for Oriel College Oxford to read law, but WWI interupted studies - joined 1st Royal Berks Regiment, became Captain, killed in France June 1918, aged 21yrs.

 Henry d'Oyley Wolvey Astley's daughter, Barbara Astley, married W.K.T.
-Hope, born and brought up in Wellingborough (father a dental surgeon, died 1910 in his 50's, his 2 sons not yet qualified to take over, studied at Middlesex Hospital.
-During WWI served RAMC cheifly in Egypt and Palestine.
-His younger brother was killed in RF Corps.
-1919 his uncle, a dental surgeon in Wimpole St., recommended him to a practice in Newbury - WHT Hope bought a share of the practice in St. Johns Rd Newbury from Dr. Rooke, who practiced there for a few years before WWI.
+Hope, who was born and brought up in Wellingborough.
+His father was a dental surgeon.
+He died in 1910 in his 50's, his two sons had studied at Middlesex Hospital but were not yet qualified to take over.
+During WWI he served in the RAMC chiefly in Egypt and Palestine.
+His younger brother was killed in the Royal Flying Corps.
+In 1919 his uncle, a dental surgeon in Wimpole Street, recommended him to a practice in Newbury - W.K.T.
+Hope bought a share of the practice in St. Johns Road, Newbury from Dr. Rooke, who practiced there for a few years before WWI.
 His children were Dr. Humphrey Hope, and Lady (Cordelia) Troup.

 Various obituaries from Aug 1940 mention his great service to the town: 46 years as Town Clerk, local magistrate, Clerk of the Board of Guardians, Rural District Council, fireman, Freemason.
-See the obits.
+See the obits, including NWN 8 Aug 1940 (kindly sent by Brian Sylvester, Oct 2018).

 Requisitioned for workers of Vickers Armstrong, 1940-53: